bronson/valid/README.md

-# jsvalid
+# Valid

-- Small, light, zero dependencies.
+A lightweight, chaining validation library.

-- Can be used in Node, browsers, and Mongo/Couch Map/Reduce functions.
+- Zero dependencies.
+Can be used in browsers, Node, and Mongo/Couch Map/Reduce functions.
 - Recursively tests JSON data structures.
 - Easy to extend with your own validations.
-- Good test coverage.
+- Excellent test coverage (run `npm test`).

 ```javascript